Extreme Points in Multi-Dimensional Screening: Introduction

-A common explanation for the difficulty with multi-dimensional screening is that binding incentive constraints depend on the choice of mechanism, making it a priori unclear which constraints will be binding in an optimal mechanism; our results corroborate this explanation.
-The perturbation described in the previous paragraph modifies the binding incentive constraints of an exhaustive mechanism for an arbitrarily small set of types.
-Thus, since exhaustive mechanisms are defined only in terms of binding feasibility constraints, the qualitative properties that distinguish extreme points from other mechanisms are essentially only properties of binding feasibility constraints.
-In contrast, for all one-dimensional problems, properties of binding incentive constraints impose significant restrictions on the structure of the extreme points, e.g., by limiting their menu size to no more than a few allocations in typical applications.

-A potential concern is that our results characterize the structure of optimal mechanisms across all instances of the principal's problem, i.e., for arbitrary utility functions and beliefs about the agent's type, while in some applications, the principal's utility function is known.
-For example, when a monopolist maximizes revenue, certain extreme points are suboptimal for every belief of the monopolist about the agent's valuations.
-Our main insights remain the same in sample applications where the principal's utility is fixed and state-independent, such as in the monopoly problem.
-In particular, with multi-dimensional types, we show that the extreme points that are (uniquely) optimal for some belief of the principal are again virtually as rich as the set of all IC mechanisms.
+We demonstrate in several applications that our main qualitative insights obtain even if the principal's utility function is fixed and only the principal's belief is considered a free parameter.
+We define an IC mechanism to be weakly (strongly) rationalizable with respect to a given utility function for the principal if there exists a belief for which this mechanism (uniquely) maximizes the principal's expected utility.
+We characterize weakly and strongly rationalizable mechanisms in sample applications to monopoly pricing, delegation, and veto bargaining.
+The strongly rationalizable mechanisms, despite being a subset of the extreme (and exposed) points, remain very rich whenever types are multi-dimensional.
+For example, in the classical multi-good monopoly problem, the set of strongly rationalizable mechanisms is dense in the set of all incentive-compatible and individually rational mechanisms (\Cref{thm:monopoly}).

-Our results offer some insights into the capabilities and limitations of the classical mechanism design paradigm.
-An important pillar for the success of the theory is that, in many applications, it makes predictions for optimal mechanisms that are independent of the specific details of the environment.
-We confirm that such predictions are obtainable for all one-dimensional linear screening problems, whereas they are largely unattainable for all multi-dimensional linear screening problems.
-When the structure of the optimal mechanism depends too finely on the model parameters, it is difficult to derive tangible practical guidance and testable implications from the theory since parameters such as type distributions may be unknown or unobservable in practice.
+These results speak to the capabilities and limitations of the classical Bayesian mechanism design paradigm.
+An important pillar for the success of the theory is that, in many applications, it makes predictions for optimal mechanisms that are independent of the underlying model parameters.
+In our setting, these parameters are the principal's utility function and the type distribution.
+Our results confirm that the theory is able to make sharp predictions about optimal mechanisms for one-dimensional linear screening problems.
+At the same time, our results demonstrate that the theory can rationalize virtually all IC mechanisms as \textit{uniquely} optimal in multi-dimensional linear screening problems.
+As shown in the applications, this holds even if the principal's utility function is fixed.
+To the extent that the type distribution is unobservable to an analyst, the Bayesian model yields virtually no testable implications in multi-dimensional problems.
+And to the extent that a designer may be uncertain about the type distribution, the model gives little normative guidance for how an optimal mechanism should be designed.